genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/08_data-pipeline/03_advanced.md

 ## Declaring multiple mappers

 In the event that you would like to perform different mapping operations over the same data source, you may use multiple mappers.
 You may also optionally use a where clause to conditionally map rows from your data source.
-Should a where clause be falsy, no mapping will be performed.
+Should a where clause be false, no mapping will be performed.
+These conditional mappers allow you to create more complex and powerful data ingestion pipelines.

 For example, should you wish to map over a trades source, you may want to map and transform your data in a different way depending on the region the trade was made: